If you’re going to rock the job market and get interviews, then you have to be strategic about the skills to put on your resume.

 The key to accelerating your job search is to make finding the sweet spot of alignment a top priority.
 Don’t waste valuable time on an untargeted search, trying to sell skills the market doesn’t want.

-How to Identify the Skills You Have & Want to Use
+How to Identify Skills to Put on Your Resume

 Marilyn Santiesteban, Assistant Director of Career Services at Texas A&M’s Bush School of Government & Public Service, has people walk her through their career choices.